- Planned progressive program takes students from School to performing company.

 HOW DO DANCERS GET RECOMMENDED FOR A SYLLABUS EXAM?

 Instructors are aware of each dancer’s abilities and are therefore in the best position to advise the family if the dancer is prepared for the examination.
 To ensure a productive, positive exam experience, instructors recommend Core Program students they believe will be prepared to take the exam.
 Students in the Intensive Division are required to participate in a syllabus exam and will be automatically recommended.
-At the beginning of the dance season, it is the Principal who determines if the class will eventually examine in the Certificate or Diploma level.
-Students then spend the year learning the exercises in the selected certificate or diploma level.
-In March, it is the instructor who determines if each Core Program dancer will participate in an examination.
-At the beginning of April, families will receive a form indicating the syllabus examination recommendation.
+In March, it is the instructor of the class who determines if each Core Program dancer will participate in an examination.
+At the beginning of April, families will receive a form (shown above) indicating the syllabus examination recommendation.
 If recommended, the decision to participate for Core Program students is made by the family.
-Intensive Division students are required to participate in a Syllabus exam.
+Intensive Division students are required to participate in a Syllabus exam as accountability in the form of dance examinations is a typical expectation of any dance school’s professional program.

 Students who are close to completing a grade level but are not recommended for an exam may be given the opportunity to audit an examination.
 The student auditing is critiqued in the same manner, but not offered a final grade.
 Example of an Audit Exam Offer: Young Mr. Peter is showing good progress in his barre work; however, he needs a bit more work on musicality, centre combinations and presentation.
 Although he is progressing, it would not be to his benefit for Mr. Peter to participate in a graded exam this year.
 Instead, Mr. Peter will be offered the chance to audit the exam, where he is critiqued in the same manner, but not offered a final grade.
 Audit exam offers can be adjusted to an offer by the end of the year if the dancer continues to work hard.